 2.84mm or smaller pixel pitch (176×176 pixels per tile) – 8 to 20 ft

 Refresh rate is the number of times in a second that a display hardware updates its buffer.
 The refresh rate includes the repeated drawing of identical frames, while frame rate measures how often a video source can feed an entire frame of new data to a display.
-In our industry, what’s important is to choose an LED wall that is “camera-safe” – when recording an led screen with a camera, we may encounter what’s called “flickering” effect, which appear as if the LED wall is “strobing”.
+In our industry, what’s important is to choose an LED wall that is “camera-safe” – when shooting an LED screen with a camera, we may encounter what’s called the “flickering” effect, which appear as if the LED wall is “strobing”.
 “Camera-safe” LED wall need to have a refresh rate of 1920Hz to 3940Hz to be considered “camera-safe”.

 Why it is important to rent an LED wall from an accredited company?

 LED wall tiles are heavy, and therefore, need to be supported by certified and tested support system.
 Our number 1 rule is “Safety First”, so rest assure that you are in good hands in that regard.
 Building an LED wall is somehow similar to building a wall at your home, it needs to have the proper support system, and enough weight to support it so it doesn’t fall.
 We literally use physics equations to calculate how much support our LED wall requires.
 This video proves our point!